Jennie's Solo Las Vegas Trip: A Non-Gambler’s Top 5 Places to Visit

 Price: $18 during the daytime; $25 in the eveningThings to keep in mind: Tours start at 8am and fill up pretty quickly in the evenings.

-Personal Score: 4 out of 5.
-Had there been less people to ruin the atmosphere (alas, the paradox of travel), I would have enjoyed myself more.
+Jennie's Score: 4 out of 5.
+Had there been less people to ruin the atmosphere (alas, the paradox of tourism), I would have enjoyed myself more.

 3. Vintage Slots at The D